khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Test-Plan.md

 * The application is accessible.
 * Required modules are available.
 * Test data can be created or accessed.
-* The environment is stable enough for testing.
+* The test environment is stable enough for testing.

 ## 6. Exit Criteria

-Testing for a feature is considered complete when:
+Testing for the planned scope is considered complete when:

-* Planned scenarios have been executed.
+* Planned testing activities have been performed.
 * Identified defects have been documented.
-* Fixed defects have been retested.
+* Fixed defects have been retested where applicable.
-* Critical issues have been reviewed.
+* Regression testing has been performed for relevant areas.
+* Test documentation has been reviewed and updated.

 ## 7. Defect Reporting

-Identified defects are documented with:
+Identified defects are documented with relevant information, including:

 * Bug ID
 * Area
 * Type
 * Severity
+* Environment
 * Preconditions
 * Steps to Reproduce
 * Actual Result